uwp-h2021/IntroToProg-Python-Mod07/docs/index.md

 **Dev.** *HJong*
 **Date:** *5/24/2021*
 ## Introduction
-This report documents a research results on exception handling and pickling.
-It also describes a Python script I created that demonstrates my learning.
+This report documents a Python script I created to demonstrates exception handling and pickling of data.
 It contains three main sections (excluding this introduction):
-1)	Exception Handling Research;
-2)	Pickling Research;
-3)	Exception and Pickling Script;
+1)	Exception and Pickling Script;
-4)	GitHub webpage;
+2)	GitHub webpage;
-5)	Summary
+3)	Summary
-## The Exception Handling
-## The Pickling
 ## The Exception Handling and Pickling Script
 ### Script Planning
 In this script, I am demonstrating exception handling and data pickling work.
 The following is the steps I took and have implemented in the code: